Do You Feel Like You Just Haven’t Been Yourself Lately?

 Difficulty concentrating or enjoying things that used to bring you joy

-Maybe you wake up feeling heavy and exhausted, even after a full night’s sleep.
-Just getting out of bed can feel like a major effort.
-Meals are skipped or eaten without even thinking.
-You move through the day on autopilot—barely present, just trying to get through each item on your to-do list.
-Hobbies feel dull, invitations go unanswered and scrolling on your phone becomes the easiest way to pass the time.
+Some days, just getting out of bed can feel like a major effort.
+You might wake up feeling heavy and exhausted, even after a full night’s sleep.
+Meals may be skipped or eaten without much thought.
+You move through the day on autopilot, barely present, just trying to check off your to-do list.
+Hobbies feel dull, invitations go unanswered, and scrolling on your phone becomes the easiest way to pass the time.

-And somewhere in the middle of it all, you may find yourself quietly wondering: Is this depression?
-Or: what’s happening to me—and how do I begin to feel like myself again?
+Amid it all, you may quietly wonder: Is this depression?
+What’s happening to me?
+And how do I start feeling like myself again??

-While sadness and tears can be part of depression, it often shows up in many other ways—some of which can be easy to overlook.
+While sadness and tears can be part of depression, it often shows up in ways that can be easy to overlook.

 For some people, depression might look like: